Opentrons/opentrons/api/docs/v2/modules/heater_shaker.rst

 Custom Flat-Bottom Labware
 --------------------------

 Custom flat-bottom labware can be used with the Universal Flat Adapter.
-See the support article, `Requesting a Custom Labware Definition <https://support.opentrons.com/s/article/Requesting-a-custom-labware-definition>`_ if you need assistance creating custom labware definitions for the Heater-Shaker.
+See the support article `Requesting a Custom Labware Definition <https://support.opentrons.com/s/article/Requesting-a-custom-labware-definition>`_ if you need assistance creating custom labware definitions for the Heater-Shaker.

 Heating and Shaking
 ===================